Seacoast Christian Academy: Curriculum

 The high school curriculum is college preparatory focused; several Advanced Placement courses and a dual enrollment program at the South Campus of Florida State College at Jacksonville (FSCJ) are available to students.
 Seacoast is also accredited through the Association of Christian Schools International.

+For the 2024–2025 school year, administration has announced that they will be adopting a STEAM program of education: Science, Technology, Engineering, Arts, and Mathematics.

 Extracurricular activities

 Student activities include dance, drama and music, that are showcased in a performance during the school year at the FSCJ Wilson Center for the Arts.
 Seacoast's sports teams, known as the Eagles, compete in baseball, softball, women and men's basketball, and volleyball, in the Florida Christian Athletic League.
 In 2010, Seacoast Christian Academy's high school formed a football team.
 Former Jacksonville Jaguars tight end Damon Jones (American football) coached the team.
 The sports scene declined from 2019 to 2021 as there was not enough interest for some sports.
 In 2022, after four years, baseball was brought back to the school and Seacoast hosted its first soccer team in September 2021.
 Volleyball and softball are also sports of interest In winter 2022, the 2021-2022 Seacoast Student Council presented the idea of bringing football back to the school.
 This is currently an idea at this time.